-The Futures Forum continues its investigation into life in the future with a discussion on growing older in 2030 and beyond.
+The Futures Forum continued its investigation into life in the future with a discussion on growing older in 2030 and beyond.

-Chaired by Ross Greer MSP, this session will consider the experience of growing older in Scotland, the challenges and opportunities for the future, and the question of how an older population may change Scottish society by 2030.
+Chaired by Ross Greer MSP, this session considered the experience of growing older in Scotland, the challenges and opportunities for the future, and the question of how an older population may change Scottish society by 2030.

-Professor David Bell from the University of Stirling will present on the Healthy Ageing in Scotland project, a longitudinal study of people aged 50+ in Scotland.
-Professor Bell will then be joined in a panel-led discussion by writer Robin Lloyd-Jones and Rachael Tidmore from Communic18, exploring questions of inter-generational relations, the future for older workers, and cultural position of older people in Scotland.
+They were then joined in a panel-led discussion by writer Robin Lloyd-Jones and Robert McCall MSYP from Communic18, exploring questions of inter-generational relations, the future for older workers, and cultural position of older people in Scotland.

 This seminar forms part of the Life in Future Scotland series run in 2018 by the Futures Forum.
-Registration is through Eventbrite (an Eventbrite account is not required): https://www.eventbrite.co.uk/e/scotland-2030-growing-older-registration-49643900242.
+A full report will be produced in due course.